 Almost all of the people from whom BPM buys baobab are women.
 The women live in one of the driest parts of Manica Province where agriculture is difficult and life is hard.
 Baobab is a critical resource and a rare source of income.

 These amazing women are leading the change in their communities, using income from Baobab to school their children, launch other small businesses, and invest in their homes.
 The women also receive support from Micaia, our partner in development.
-In 2016 BPM had supply contracts with 450 women and we anticipate this will increase to 600+ in 2017.
+In the last five years, BPM has greatly expanded the number of women who supply the company.
+In 2016, BPM had 450 women suppliers.
+In 2022 BPM had supply contracts with 3,120 women and we anticipate having a similar number of suppliers in 2023.

 An Environmentally sustainable business

 BPM was set up by Eco-Micaia, a social enterprise